matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 }
 ```

-To reduce the scope of change required by this proposal, the suggestion is to allow the original
+To reduce the scope of the changes required by this proposal, the suggestion is to allow the original
 `m.*` events to skip these keys where no value can be easily assigned to them.
 E.g. aggregated typing
 notices, receipt lists.

 ## Potential issues